-A. HOW TO FILL OUT A CLAIM FORM.
+A. HOW TO COMPLETE A CLAIM FORM.

-A common time-consuming task for SDAP staff is reconciling the attorney’s reported record length with the length listed at our office.
-In most cases, we enclose with the record a sheet indicating our page count.
-If your page count is different, you need to explain why.
-Absent your explanation, we will presume that our count is correct.
+Reconciling the attorney’s reported record length with the length listed at our office is a common time-consuming task for SDAP staff.
+Our page count for the initial record will appear on the "Transcripts" page of the claim form.
+If your page count is different, you must explain why.
+Absent your explanation, we will presume our count is correct.

 Use of Previous Briefing Form Now Required for All